WingedWolfAlpha/better-on-bedrock-wiki/Main/Wiki/mobs.md

 The Goblin Trader is a Passive Mob.
 This mob has a rare chance to spawn.
 This little guy can be traded with, and he has the best trades.

 ::: info
-This mob has a 10% to spawn.
+This mob has a 10% chance to spawn
 :::

 ### Trades